bricker/vivial/libs/eave-tracing-client-js/README.md

 A JS file to include in any web page to collect user actions on the client.

+## Notes

+This JS code is designed to be ES3 compatibile AT MOST to maximize support of old browsers.
+It also depends heavily on the weird scope properties of `var` to work, so updating to use ES6 `let`/`const` is not straightforward.

 ## Dev

 run file host server with